klauseduard/under-over-models/chapters/02-software-time-estimation.md

 This increased variance challenges both expert judgment and historical data-based estimations, as the fundamental relationships between task complexity and time required have been disrupted.

+From an [entropy](06-theoretical-concepts.md#63-entropy-and-software-complexity) perspective, AI tools increase the overall system entropy by introducing new variables with uncertain impacts.
+The relationship between task complexity and completion time—previously somewhat predictable—becomes more probabilistic and less deterministic, making traditional estimation models less reliable.

 <figure> <img src="../images/ai-productivity-variance.svg" alt="AI Productivity Variance - comparing development time across different task types with and without AI assistance" width="700" /> <figcaption>Figure 2.5: Productivity variance across task types when using AI assistance (illustrative, not using real metrics)</figcaption> </figure>
 <br/><br/>